 The Lookout is equipped with radar, radios, weather station, charts, telescope and binoculars.

-Watch House Museum
+Watch House Visitor Centre

 This team includes members from the other three teams as well as people who concentrate solely on fundraising.
 As the Brigade is fully self supporting it relies on collections, donations and grants to raise the funds necessary to provide all of the rescue and safety equipment, Coastwatch equipment, the emergency vehicle and maintain the Watch House.
 Without the dedication of this team the work of the Brigade could not continue, it is vital to every aspect of what can be achieved.